Mentalab-hub/explore-android/README.md

 Usage Example
 =============

-The following code sniipet shows how to scan, connect and get data stream from Explore device:
+The following code snippet shows how to scan, connect and get data stream from Explore device:

 ```java
 Set<String> deviceList = MentalabCommands.scan();